osisoft/PI-Adapter/V1/Configuration/Configuration tools.md

 ### Postman

 Postman is a REST tool for systems with GUI components.
-OSIsoft adapters are supported on platforms without GUIs.
-Postman is particularly useful for learning more about OSIsoft adapter REST APIs.
+PI adapters are supported on platforms without GUIs.
+Postman is particularly useful for learning more about PI Adapter REST APIs.
 For more information, see [Postman (https://www.postman.com/)](https://www.postman.com/).